-Jeju Island is one of my favourite destinations.
-I go quite often, but so far only in spring, summer and fall.
+Jeju Island was at the top of my list for a short and quick get-a-way when I worked in Asia.
+I went often, but only in spring, summer and fall.
 I regret not getting there in winter.

 sits in the Pacific just off the southern shore of South Korea and it has the perfect climate for tropical flowers.
-Too hot and humid for my liking, but the plant life thrives.
+Too hot and humid at the peak of summer for my liking, but the plant life thrives.

 It's my favourite island paradise, small but....